Why I Was Excited About a Native American Wizarding School

 There is another hope in the form of Newt Scamander.
 In the Fantastic Beasts movies, the characters have traveled to New York, and Potterheads anticipate Ilvermorny being included in the upcoming movies.
 If Ilvermorny does make an appearance, it’s crucial that Ilvermorny’s story is told accurately.
 Hopefully, any confusion will be cleared up, and the incorporation of Native American history will be respectfully included.

-Now, as it’s been a couple of years since the introduction of Ilvermorny, it’s thought of as Isolt’s school and no one else’s.
+Now, since it’s been a couple of years since the introduction of Ilvermorny, it’s thought of as Isolt’s school and no one else’s.
 It seems like just another European school.
 In the backstory, I wanted Isolt to work more closely with tribes in North America.
 Also, I wanted there to be some specific Native American characters and more explanation about their magical training.
 All Potterheads are anxious for Rowling to release more Ilvermorny information in the coming years.
 I’m hoping that such information will give Potterheads more insight into the Native American wizarding world.
 As it stands now, I’m afraid these peoples are barely acknowledged.